dan-mihai-filipescu/eliLaBr/README.md

   ## Tvectors library

-  **`Tvectors`** dynamic library provides the classes dealing with storage of vectors of pairs (DepositedEnergy, Time) for each detector, the vector of which elements consists from previous vectors for all detectors involved in the current event and also the necessary methods to access the vector element pairs, insert/append/delete/initialize/sort/contract elements, etc. The class is needed while performing the GEANT simulation, but also in the process of sorting/analysing the simulation results.
+  **`Tvectors`** dynamic library provides the classes dealing with storage of vectors of pairs (DepositedEnergy, Time) for each detector, the vector of which elements consists from previous vectors for all detectors involved in the current event and also the necessary methods to access the vector element pairs, insert/append/delete/initialize/sort/contract elements, etc. The class is needed while performing the GEANT simulation, but also in the process of sorting/analyzing the simulation results.

   ## DataAnalysis package files

   This folder contains **`PileItUp`** code which is used to perform the sorting of events saved in the **`nai_9_MeV.root`** event file produced by the **eliLaBr** GEANT4 simulation code.
 The code relies on **`PileItUp.in`** input file which contains self-explanatory information.

-  One important option specifify how many consecutive events should be packed together in order to simulate the pile-up effect on the detector due to the multiple particle within one bunch.
+  One important option specify how many consecutive events should be packed together in order to simulate the pile-up effect on the detector due to the multiple particle within one bunch.
 Thus, with one unique simulation performed, we can make multiple data analysis considering different scenarios: no pile-up, or pile-up considering different distributions, averages, etc. We can consider a fixed integer number of pile-up events, or a Poisson distribution of events, providing the average value of the Poisson distribution. **`Tvectors`** class is used in the pile-up process, appending (DepositedEnergy, Time) pair elements to the vectors of each detector, then sorting the elements and contracting them according to a *Shaping Time* packing provided at input in order to simulate the experimental effect of a shaper.

   The user can request analysis code to make output Energy/Time spectra files for individual <sup>3</sup>He counters AND/OR for 4Pi n-detector concentric rings AND totals if ANY/OR CERTAIN particle (neutron, gamma, proton, e+, e-, deuteron, alpha, ,<sup>12</sup>C, etc.) **deposited energy** OR **only crossed the counter border**.
-All these options better help understanding how different precesses are taking place and unveil the details of the interaction.
+All these options better help understanding how different processes are taking place and unveil the details of the interaction.

   The most important task performed by the **`PileItUp`** code is the conversion of the simulated results into **GASP** list data format, which is the current list data format adopted for the acquired experimental data in the experiments performed at **RoSPHERE** array from 9MV Tandem, IFIN-HH, Romania and **GASP** array from INFN Legnaro, Italy laboratories.
 In this way, the user will be able to apply the same data analysis procedure to the simulated results as it would do for data acquired in a real experiment, using **GASPWare** data analysis package.

   In fact, **`PileItUp`** code converts the simulated list data results in two **GASP** files, using two configurations:
-  1. In the first configuration it is considered that we have only one type of detector, namely the <sup>3</sup>He counter type, while the total number of such detectors is basically the total number of physicsl detectors (31 in the case of NewSUBARU flat efficiency detector).
+  1. In the first configuration it is considered that we have only one type of detector, namely the <sup>3</sup>He counter type, while the total number of such detectors is basically the total number of physical detectors (31 in the case of NewSUBARU flat efficiency detector).
 For each detector two parameters are stored (Energy and Time), at each event (piling-up or not) per target.
 Only one (the **First** one) Energy & Time per event and per detector are allowed.
 This is the common event list data adopted at **RoSPHERE** and **GASP** arrays.
 For this case, the user can check the demo GASP setup file **`Proje.setup`**.
   2. In the second configuration it is considered that we have four types of detectors:
      - inner ring type of detectors (A);
      - middle ring type of detectors (B);
      - outer ring type of detectors (C);
      - all detectors (disregarding the ring);

   For each type of detector, the total number of detectors correspond to the total number of neutron hits per that type, considering that the vectors with (Energy, Time) pair hits corresponding to that detector was previously sorted according to time increase and contracted according to *Shaping Time*.
-In this second scenario, an event correspond to an entire time interval between two beam bunches, needed to allow thermalization and detection of all neutrons emited in the reaction.
+In this second scenario, an event correspond to an entire time interval between two beam bunches, needed to allow thermalization and detection of all neutrons emitted in the reaction.
 This second configuration is the usual one used in the photo-neutron (g,xn) cross section measurements performed at the NewSUBARU gamma-beam facility and at the (particle, xn) cross section measurements performed ar Tandem accelerators from IFIN-HH.
 For this case, the user can use the demo GASP setup file **`Proje_indv.setup`**.

-  User should provide to **`PileItUp`** code also the file **`files`** which contains the the total number of events that the user want to analyse and the names of the ROOT event files that have to be analysed (this is useful if many such event files were produced in multiple-core simulations).
+  User should provide to **`PileItUp`** code also the file **`files`** which contains the the total number of events that the user want to analyze and the names of the ROOT event files that have to be analyzed (this is useful if many such event files were produced in multiple-core simulations).

   ## Papers